bencole12345/BenChatServer/README.md

 --- | --- | ---
 `POST` | `/auth/register` | Register a new user.
 The username must not already be taken.
 `POST` | `/auth/login` | Log in a new user.
 This endpoint tells you whether the login details are correct.
+`POST`  | `/conversations/all` | Get all conversations involving the current user.
-`POST` | `/conversations` | Create a new conversation with the supplied list of other users.
+`POST` | `/conversations/new` | Create a new conversation with the supplied list of other users.
-`GET`  | `/conversations/:conversationId` | Get all or a subset of the messages sent to a conversation, in chronological order.
+`POST`  | `/messages/view` | Get all or a subset of the messages sent to a conversation, in chronological order.
 The user must be a member of this conversation in order for the request to be accepted.
-`POST` | `/conversations/:conversationId` | Send a new message to a conversation.
+`POST` | `/messages/send` | Send a new message to a conversation.
 The user must be a member of this conversation in order for the request to be approved.

 ## Users and Authentication